 This footage of the Royals at Windsor really is special.

 Windsor Castle is the oldest and largest occupied castle in the world.
-Known as the spot in which Queen Elizabeth usually spends her weekends, the castle is as popular with tourists as it is with the Royal Family themselves.
+Known as the spot in which the late Queen Elizabeth usually spent her weekends, the castle is as popular with tourists as it is with the Royal Family themselves.

 The Queen would take up official residence in Windsor for a month over the Easter period and hosted many events for politicians and guests alike in the castle.